apsk14/semantic_scene_representations/README.md

 Obtaining a semantic scene representation requires 4 main steps.

-1) Training a vanilla SRN (Training)
+1) Training a vanilla SRN
 Please refer to the original SRNS repository for this step.
 See training_scripts/vanilla_srn.sh for an example call.

-2) Updating SRN for semantic segmentation (Training) In this step the features of a pretrained SRN are linearly regressed to semantic labels---the goal being to learn the regression coefficents.
+2) Updating SRN for semantic segmentation
+In this step the features of a pretrained SRN are linearly regressed to semantic labels---the goal being to learn the regression coefficents.
 An example call for this step is found in seg_scripts/linear_update.sh.

-3) Learning latent codes from test time observations (Testing) In this step, a number of views from a test time, unseen object are used to obtain the SRN that is most consistent with the observations.
-This can be done with as few as a single image/view of a test time object.
-An example call is found in test_scripts/single_shot.sh

-4) Rendering results from the learned semantic SRN Finally, with an SRN in hand for each test object, this final step produces samples of the semantic SRN in the form of rgb images an point clouds as well as their corresponding semantic segmentation maps and point clouds.
-An example call is found in result_scripts/single_shot.sh